learn-co-curriculum/poodr-2-3/README.md

   - bicycles with same gearing can have different wheel sizes (bigger wheels travel farther per rotation)
     - gear inches(meth) = wheel diameter * gear ratio
     - wheel diameter(meth) = rim diameter(attr) + twice tire diameter(attr)
-  - gears now require additional args to initialize => preexisting code breaks
+  - gears now require additional args to initialize so preexisting code breaks
 - SRP matters because code is easier to reuse and less likely to break
   - `Reusable classes are pluggable units of well-defined behavior that have few entanglements.`
     - an app should be like a box of blocks you can select and assemble